ionStici/frontend/6-tools/git-github/git-branching.md

 - `git branch -d branch_name` delete a branch that has merged.
 Use `-D` if the branch never merged into _master_.

+- `git branch -r` to view remote branches our repo knows about.

 <br>

 ## Overview